 Cambodia Tours from Australia

 There’s a real magic about Cambodia.
-You’ll feel it as the sun rises over the spectacular temples of Angkor Wat.
-You’ll see it as you wander through lively markets and practise your haggling skills with chilled-out vendors.
+You’ll feel it as the sun rises over the spectacular temple of Angkor Wat.
+You’ll see it as you wander through lively markets and talk to the local people.

-As you're touring Cambodia, you'll come face to face with the terrible human suffering of recent years, set in contrast to the glorious ancient Khmer culture.
+On a Cambodia tour, you'll come face to face with the terrible human suffering of recent years, set in contrast to the glorious ancient Khmer culture.
 This long history has moulded a strong and resilient people who are compassionate, charming, generous and all-round lovely.
-You might travel to Cambodia to see Angkor Wat, but you'll leave with a heart that is open to the people of the magical and mesmerising Kingdom of Wonder.
+You might join a Cambodian tour to see Angkor Wat, but you'll leave with a heart that is open to the people of the magical and mesmerising Kingdom of Wonder.

 Things to do in Cambodia